CRUMB #31

 BUTLER

-Daniel will open the evening with his original songs and will be followed by a short open mic session (participants can register on the night from 7.00pm) and Redwood and Daniel will take the stage a little after 8.00pm for an hour-long set.
+A painter, poet, writer, maker, baker, cook, and gardener, Russell brings his poetry and himself to Acid on the Microphone on Thursday 20 March, Mussel Inn. alanjahjah will open the evening with his music and will be followed by the live microphone session (participants can register on the night from 7.00pm).
+Russell will take the stage a little after 8.30pm for a 30 minute set.

 Live at The Mussel Inn